[Originally published: June 17, 2022. Updated: Dec. 12, 2022]

 Vaccination uptake in young children has not been high to date.
-Nationally only about 29% of children ages 5 to 11 are fully vaccinated, according to the CDC.
+Nationally only about 32% of children ages 5 to 11 are fully vaccinated, according to the CDC as of Oct.
+13. For ages 2 to 4, it falls to about 3% and to less than 2% for children under age 2.
 This compares to a vaccination rate of 60% among kids ages 12 to 17.
 There are roughly 18 million children under the age of 5 in the United States.

 Leslie Sude, MD, a Yale Medicine pediatrician, says opening vaccination to this younger group is yet another way to manage the pandemic to make everyone safer.

 “While a significant proportion of the population was not eligible for vaccination, there was still the opportunity for widespread circulation of COVID among children, who could then keep transmitting it to older people,” she says.
 “And as long as the virus spreads from person to person, the virus can keep changing and evolving into new variants.”

 To answer parents’ questions about vaccinating young children, we talked with Dr. Sude and Thomas Murray, MD, PhD, a pediatric infectious diseases specialist.

 Which COVID vaccines are now authorized for young children?

 The Pfizer vaccine is authorized and approved for children ages 6 months to 5 years.
 (Pfizer vaccines for ages 5 and up are already available.)
 The Moderna vaccine is authorized for ages 6 months to 6 years.

 In December, the FDA granted an EUA to Pfizer and Moderna for their bivalent booster for younger children.
 Shortly after, the CDC signed off on the decision.